Cystic fibrosis

 Who is affected by cystic fibrosis?

-Cystic fibrosis symptoms
+Cystic fibrosis in children

 The most common symptoms are:

-• A persistent cough that produces thick mucus.
+• Persistent cough with thick mucus.

 Oxygen therapy